Flexibility Without Compromise: Redesigning ProdPad's Core Roadmap Experience

 ProdPad is a highly opinionated tool.
 Its CEO and co-founder, Janna Bastow, popularised Now-Next-Later roadmapping as an alternative to traditional date-based formats to help product teams to avoid the timeline traps and create an outcome-focused way of communicating product plans.

 The market signal was loud and clear though – ProdPad needed to become more flexible.
-We had to tread very carefully – for many of our existing users our philosophy was the key selling point; the solution had to:

 How can we add flexibility to roadmaps without abandoning ProdPad's core philosophy?